-Shareholding in the Company 37733

-Relationships between the Directors inter-se, if any Shri M P Taparia is brother of Shri B L Taparia and uncle of Shri S J Taparia - Directors of the Company

-Name of the Director S J Taparia

-DIN 00112513

-Age 74 Years (DOB 07-08-1945)

-Nationality Indian

-Qualification B. E (Mechanical)

-Experience / Expertise He is the Executive Director of The Supreme Industries Limited.
-He commenced his business career over 52 years ago and possesses expertise and rich experience in technical, operational and marketing aspects of industrial products related to plastic and polymers and remains actively involved in various industry forums.

-Date of Appointment as Director of the Company November 22, 1993

-Other Directorships (Listed/Public Companies) The Supreme Industries Limited Supreme Capital Management Limited

-Membership/Chairmanship in other Committees NIL

-Shareholding in the Company 37733

-Relationships between the Directors inter-se, if any Shri S.J Taparia is nephew of Shri M P Taparia and Shri B L Taparia - Directors of the Company
+Name of the Director Shri B. L. Taparia DIN 00112438 Age 86 (DOB 25.11.1934) Nationality Indian Qualification B. A. Experience/Expertise Shri B. L. Taparia is Chairperson of The Supreme Industries Limited.
+He entered into his business career over 63 years ago and has garnered long experience in the Business Management.
+He is also associated with multifaceted philanthropic activities.
+Date of Appointment as Director of the Company November 22, 1993 Other Directorships (Listed Companies) The Supreme Industries Limited Membership/Chairmanship in the committees of other Listed Companies The Supreme Industries Limited Corporate Social Responsibility Committee - Member Shareholding in the Company (including shares held as a beneficial owner) 4834 Relationships between the Directors inter-se, if any Shri B. L. Taparia is brother of Shri M. P. Taparia and uncle of Shri S. J. Taparia, the Directors of the Company.